rafapolo/celohuobihack/README.md

 #### Problem(s)

-With open eyes, Latin America is full of problems - specially on public governance and the usage of resources - which Celo technologies opens new paradigms on decentralized coordination to better deal with.
+With open eyes, Latin America is full of problems - specially on public governance and the local usage of resources - which Celo technologies opens new paradigms on decentralized coordination to better deal with.
 While it is important to see problems holistically, we need to be analytic to propose small iterative steps to pedagogically achieve solutions together.
 Let's describe a few stories around us, as inspirations for a smaller generalized problem to tackle;

 - For years we interact on a Telegram group with 40 thousand brazilians supporting each other on buying cryptocurrency out of centralized exchanges, discussing projects, micro-investing, doing risky p2p and announcing all sort of demands involving the cryptoeconomy.
 - Many people get really lost on the Exchanges bureaucracies requirements and with frustrated UX navigation, when they just need a token to join a game, vote on a DAO, invest as some trusted friends suggests, or just to PoolTogether.
 Most users are digging opportunities on profitable trends.